bm371613/markdown-cv/index.md

 algorithms/mathematics/machine learning and
 system programming/data processing.

-My thesis was about implementing artificial intelligence for a board game.
+My thesis was on implementing
+artificial intelligence for a board game.

 `2011-2014`